dougeby/IntuneDocs/intune-azure/configure-devices/vpn-for-windows-10.md

 ---
 # required metadata

-title: Intune VPN settings for Windows 10 devices | Intune Azure preview | Microsoft Docs
+title: Intune VPN settings for Windows 10 devicestitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn about the Intune settings you can use to configure VPN connections on Windows 10 devices."
 keywords:
 author: robstackmsft